 In the proximity of the town, the coastline is characterized by a long beach of thin white sand lined with pine trees and typically Mediterranean flora, known by the name of Marina di Orosei.

 Further south Golfo di Orosei expands into one of the most beautiful rocky coastlines in the Mediterranean.
 It’s the longest coastal tract in Italy without any signs of human habitation.
 For around 40 kilometres the coastline between Cala Gonone and Santa Maria Navarrese is not only completely uninhabited, but also blessed with a rugged and wild hinterland rich in endemic species of flora and fauna.

-Civil ceremonies are performed in the local town hall
+Civil ceremonies are performed in the local town hall and other historic properties

 Beach weddings can only be symbolic and are performed by a Humanist Celebrant